microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworktag-post.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create a standard tag for members in the team.
-Create a new [teamworkTag](../resources/teamworktag.md) object.
+Create a standard [tag](../resources/teamworktag.md) for members in the team.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).